Vol. 7, Issue 1 (2019)

 How to cite this article:

 Geetha GP, Veerendra Patel GM, Shruti Y, Ramakrishna Parama VR and Sathish A. Land evaluation in halayapura1 micro watershed in Tumkur district of Karnataka, India, using remote sensing and geographical information system (GIS) tools.
+International Journal of Chemical Studies.
 2019; 7(1): 84-94.